r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `ellipse` do?**
+Sets the shape

 **What happens if you change the numbers?**
+It changes the size of the ellipse - elongates it, makes it smaller, etc.

 **What do `mouseX` and `mouseY` mean?**
+It is the coordinates of the mouse location on an X and Y plane.

 **What happens if you change the order of the items between the `(` `)`?**
+The planes are implemented sequentially causing the drawing with the mouse to look odd.
 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**